Fault-Tolerant Neural Networks from Biological Error Correction Codes: Fault-tolerance against analog errors

+While a simple adaptation of fault-tolerant constructions on noisy Boolean circuits yields a neural network that is robust to synaptic failure, the treatment of additive Gaussian noise proves more difficult.
+In particular, the repetition-based scheme of von Neumann fails for Gaussian noise with nonzero standard deviation \(\sigma\): unlike the exponential suppression found for digital errors, repeating \(N\) neurons in the presence of analog noise only reduces analog noise to \(\sigma/\sqrt{N}\).
+Hence the requisite circuit size scales as $O(1/\epsilon^2)$, which does not achieve the $O(\text{polylog}(1/\epsilon))$ performance desired by the neural network fault-tolerance theorem.

-We address analog noise by building on biological error codes known as \emph{grid codes} (Fig.~\ref{fig:grid}a) that have been experimentally demonstrated to successfully store error-corrected representations of states such as an animal's location~\cite{hafting2005microstructure,fiete2008grid}.
-Unlike the repetition code, the grid code achieves exponentially small error at asymptotically finite information rates, saturating the Shannon bound~\cite{1053821} and allowing effective error correction against Gaussian neural spiking noise~\cite{Sreenivasan2011}.
+Instead, we turn to an analog error correction code: the grid code.
+Unlike the repetition code, the grid code achieves exponentially small error at asymptotically finite information rates, saturating the Shannon bound~\cite{goblick1965theoretical} and allowing effective error correction against Gaussian neural spiking noise~\cite{sreenivasan2011grid} (see \cref{sec:AnalogRepetitionScaling} for a more detailed discussion).

+We start with a brief overview of the grid code and its properties in \cref{sec:grid-code-overview}.
+Next, we detail the construction of an error correcting procedure using noisy neurons in \cref{sec:nn-error-correction}.
+Finally, we describe in \cref{sec:ft-gaussian-nn} how the logical signal may be manipulated in a manner that allows for universal approximation and analyze its error threshold assuming a distribution of logical neural weights.